alrightjulian/julianism-legacy/README.md

 # JULIANISM.COM

-This project is for personal portfolio and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is for my [personal website](https://www.julianism.com/).